IE Flaw Allows Spoofed URLs

 Mozilla [both Windows and Linux versions] displays the url correctly.

-Posted by Rich Miller at 12 December 2003
+Posted by Rich Miller in Security

-in Security
+Performance, Security